CommunityCube/debian-autoscript/README.md

 	It aims to configure all the packages and services.

-Here are the steps to setup on Odroid board.
+## Steps to setup on Odroid board.

-# Step 1.
+### Step 1.
 Get an odroid and assemble it.

 There are several seperate modules that need to be connected to odroid board.

 You can find more information about necessary modules [here](https://213.129.164.215:4580/dokuwiki/doku.php?id=technical:hardware:communitycube_-_odroid_xu3_lite).

-# Step 2.
+### Step 2.
 Executing scripts.

 In this step you need to download and execute the following scripts on your machine with given order.

-1. test.sh (Initialization script)
+### 1 test.sh (Initialization script)

 	Script workflow

-	1. Check User
+1 Check User
 	You need to run script as root user

-	2. Check Platform
+2 Check Platform
 	Platform should be Debian 7/8, Ubuntu 12.04/14.04

-	3. Check Hardware
+3 Check Hardware
  	If you are running this script on odroid it should detect ARM processor

-	4. Check If Assembled
+4 Check If Assembled
 	All neccessary modules should be connected to odroid board

-	5. Configure Bridge Interfaces eth0 and wlan0 will be bridged into interface br0
+5 Configure Bridge Interfaces
+	eth0 and wlan0 will be bridged into interface br0
 	eth1 and wlan1 will be bridged into interface br1
 	In ethernet network, br0 should be connected to Internet and br0 to local network In wireless network, bridge interdace with wore powerful wlan will be connected to Internet and other one to local network

-	6. Check Internet
+6 Check Internet
 	Check Internet connection.

-	7. Prepare perositories
+7 Prepare perositories
 	Apdate repositories for necessary packages

-	8. Download packages
+8 Download packages
 	Download necessary packages

-	9. Install packages
+9 Install packages
 	Install necessary packages

 >You can find Initialization workflow [here](https://213.129.164.215:4580/dokuwiki/doku.php?id=initialization_workflow)

-2. app-installation-script.sh (Configuration script)
+### 2 app-installation-script.sh (Configuration script)

 It aims to configure all the packages and services.